danielkellydev/chinesemedformula_API/readme.md

 This endpoint allows a specific prescription to be retrieved by prescription_id, must be logged in as admin, or the original prescribing doctor. <br>

 **/prescriptions/{patient_id}** GET <br>
-This endpoint allows all prescriptions for a specific patient to be retrieved by patient_id, must be logged in as admin, or the original prescribing doctor. <br>
+This endpoint allows all prescriptions for a specific patient to be retrieved by patient_id, must be logged in as admin, or doctor. <br>

 **/prescriptions/{doctor_id}** GET <br>
-This endpoint allows all prescriptions for a specific doctor to be retrieved by doctor_id, must be logged in as admin, or the original prescribing doctor. <br>
+This endpoint allows all prescriptions for a specific doctor to be retrieved by doctor_id, must be logged in as admin, or doctor. <br>

 **/prescriptions/patient/email/{email}** GET <br>
 This endpoint allows all prescriptions for a specific patient to be retrieved by patient email, must be logged in as the patient with the relevant email.
 This is the main endpoint for patients to view their prescriptions. <br>

 **/prescriptions/{prescription_id}** PUT <br>
-This endpoint allows a specific prescription to be updated by prescription_id, must be logged in as admin, or the original prescribing doctor. <br>
+This endpoint allows a specific prescription to be updated by prescription_id, must be logged in as admin. <br>

 ```json
     {